katrinkajb/alchemy-reading-notes/read-02.md

     ## First class functions
         - Functions that can be treated like a variable (like Callbacks)
     ## MDN Callback function
         - Used to continue code execution after an async operation has completed.
+This is used to create prototype objects.

 # Review: Classes
     ## JavaScript classes
-        -
+        - Using 'class' before a function declaration makes the function the result of the class declaration
     ## Intro to Object-oriented programming in JavaScript
         - Can use extends to put two classes on something
         - new to create a new object from a class